JordanRL/Fermat/docs/arithmetic/index.md

     This is a test box.
 It will have text that explains things or points to a particular location.

     It may also contain several lines.

+!!! warning "Warning"
+    This is a test box.
+It will have text that explains things or points to a particular location.

+    It may also contain several lines.

+!!! danger "Danger"
+    This is a test box.
+It will have text that explains things or points to a particular location.

+    It may also contain several lines.

+!!! caution "Caution"
+    This is a test box.
+It will have text that explains things or points to a particular location.

+    It may also contain several lines.

+!!! tip "Tip"
+    This is a test box.
+It will have text that explains things or points to a particular location.

+    It may also contain several lines.

+!!! note "Note"
+    This is a test box.
+It will have text that explains things or points to a particular location.

+    It may also contain several lines.

 The following arithmetic methods are available.